 Workers spend 10 hours a day forming 108 stitches on every baseball, according to Reuters.
 The balls are then shipped to Miami, where they’ll eventually be used for only a few pitches each.

 Some American automakers don’t deliver entirely on the American-made promise.
-The Chevy Silverado is among America’s best-selling vehicles, but its popular Crew Cab models are made across the border in Mexico, according to Auto Guide’s “Top 10 American Cars Not Actually Made in America.”
-The automobile sold 585,564 units in 2017, according to data from Kelly Blue Book, making it the No. 2 best-selling vehicle in the U.S. behind Ford’s F-Series.
-Other cars like the Ford Fusion and Lincoln MKZ are also made in Mexico, according to the report.
+The Chevy Silverado is among America’s best-selling vehicles, but its heavy-duty models are made across the border in Mexico, according to the Detroit Free Press.
+The automobile sold 291,074 units in 2018, according to data from Kelley Blue Book and Business Insider, making it the No. 2 best-selling vehicle in the U.S. behind Ford’s F-Series.

-General Motors, which owns Chevrolet, recently reported a net revenue of $36.1 billion for the first quarter of 2018, and in April 2018, it revealed in a press release that Chevrolet was the automotive industry’s fastest-growing full-line brand.
+General Motors, which owns Chevrolet, had reported revenue of $34.88 billion for the first quarter of 2019.

 American Girl Dolls

-American Girl is based in Middleton, Wis., along with two warehouse and distribution facilities.
+American Girl is based in Middleton, Wisconsin, with two warehouse and distribution facilities located there and a third located in DeForest, Wisconsin.

 American Girl Brands, LLC, is a privately held company.
-In 2017, according to a press release from Mattel, American Girl worldwide gross sales were $451.5 million and down 21 percent from the previous year.
+In 2018, according to a press release from Mattel, American Girl worldwide gross sales were $342.4 million, down 28% from the previous year.

 Chuck Taylor All Star